Mayor of New York City

 The current mayor is Eric Adams, who was elected on November 2, 2021, and took office shortly after midnight on January 1, 2022.
+Zohran Mamdani is the mayor-elect, having won the election held on November 4, 2025.
+Mamdani will take office on January 1, 2026.

 History

 In 1665, Governor Richard Nicolls appointed Thomas Willett as the first mayor of New York.
 For 156 years, the mayor was appointed and had limited power.
 Between 1783 and 1821 the mayor was appointed by the Council of Appointment in which the state's governor had the loudest voice.
 In 1821 the Common Council, which included elected members, gained the authority to choose the mayor.
 An amendment to the New York State Constitution in 1834 provided for the direct popular election of the mayor.
 Cornelius W. Lawrence, a Democrat, was elected that year.

 Gracie Mansion has been the official residence of the mayor since Fiorello La Guardia's administration in 1942.
 Its main floor is open to the public and serves as a small museum.

 The mayor is entitled to a salary of $258,750 a year.
 Michael Bloomberg, mayor of the city from 2002 to 2013 and one of the richest people in the world, declined the salary and instead was paid $1 yearly.

-In 2000 direct control of the city's public school system was transferred to the mayor's office.
-In 2003 the reorganization established the New York City Department of Education.
+In 2000, direct control of the city's public school system was transferred to the mayor's office.
+Thereafter, in 2003, the reorganization established the New York City Department of Education.

-Tammany Hall

-Tammany Hall, which evolved from an organization of craftsmen into a Democratic political machine, gained control of Democratic Party nominations in the state and city in 1861.
-It played a major role in New York City politics into the 1960s and was a dominant player from the mayoral victory of Fernando Wood in 1854 through the era of Robert Wagner (1954–1965).
+Tammany Hall, which evolved from an organization of craftsmen into a Democratic political machine, was an American political organization founded in 1786 and incorporated on May 12, 1789.
+It became the main local political machine of the Democratic Party and played a major role in controlling New York City and New York State politics.
+The organization gained control of Democratic Party nominations in the state and city in 1861, and played a major role in New York City politics into the 1960s and was a dominant player from the mayoral victory of Fernando Wood in 1854 through the era of Robert Wagner (1954–1965).
 Its last political leader was an African American man named J. Raymond Jones.